|

 - --motif=SEQUENCE,STRUCTURE,ENERGY

-- a particular sequence/structure motif.
+- to a particular sequence/structure motif.

 - Some ligands binding to RNAs require and/or induce particular sequence and